makrai/notes/demszky2005.00547-GoEmotions-fine-grained.md

 * feature-based and neural models have been used for automatic emotion classif
   * Feature-based models often make use of handbuilt lexicons, such as the Valence Arousal Dominance Lexicon (Mohammad, 2018)
-  * BERT (Devlin+ 2019) has recently shown to reach SOTA perf on several tasks, including emotion prediction
+  * BERT (Devlin+ 2019) reached SOTA perf on several tasks, including emotion
     * the top-performing models in the EmotionX Challenge (Hsu and Ku, 2018) all employed a pre-trained BERT model.
-We also use the BERT model in our
+We also use the BERT model
     * we find that BERT outperforms our biLSTM model

 # 3 GoEmotions